englekk/handbook-docs/Fuse/04 - Layout.md

 ## Status bars

 iOS and Android devices usually has a status bar aligned to the top of the screen which shows status information from the operating system like battery and network information.
 This status bar might or might not be visible while our app is running.
-We also might or might not be able to draw behind it.
+We also may or may not be able to draw behind it.
 Android also often has an on-screen bar to handle navigation, and most devices show an on-screen keyboard when it accepts user input.

+> ### Video introduction to OS elements

+[YOUTUBE S_syTU44jzw]

 ### $(StatusBarBackground)